Cartridges

 Pros

-• ideal for revealing systems and high-quality pressings
+• well matched to revealing systems and high-quality pressings where midrange presence matters

 Cons